Pheonixxx27/CUBE_Assignment/README.md

 ### Contributors

-This project was created by Vishant Singh as an assignment for ReactJs internship application.
-You can contact him at .
+This project was created by Vishant Singh as an assignment for CUBE Fulltime Hiring.
+You can contact him at vishantt.singh@gmail.com.